 Local authorities in London are empowered to enforce against illegally parked vehicles following the decriminalisation of parking offences under the Road Traffic Act 1991.
 Additional legislation over the years such as the Road Traffic Act 2004 has increased local authorities powers to enforce.
 Parking tickets may be issued by civil enforcement officers (CEOs) or CCTV camera operators.

-Our contractor NSL Services provide staff who carry out parking enforcement.
+NSL Services carry out parking enforcement

 - civil enforcement officers and CCTV operators undergo rigorous training before starting enforcement duties.